lostintangent/gistpad/README.md

 - `GistPad > Showcase URL` - Specifies the URL to use when displaying the showcase entry.
 This allows teams/classrooms/etc. to create their own showcase and share it amongst themselves.

 - `GistPad > Tracing > Enable Output Channel` - When enabled, creates an Output trace channel at VSCode startup.

-- `Gistpad > Tracing > Automatically Show Output Channel` - When enabled, if `GistPad > Tracing > Enable Output Channel` is also enabled, VSCode will automatically open and focus the GistPad Output channel.